 Test-Driven Development (TDD) is the development workflow, which goes in another order:

 - Write a test on this small piece

 By following this approach, you can obtain all possible cases on how your code works.
 That would be a lie saying that I am using TDD in daily work, but I am a big fan of those who do.
 Nevertheless, you should try it to feel the difference.
 And who knows, maybe this process will be much suitable for you!

-Considering all the rules might be a challenge, but they could become your new good habits.
+Considering all the rules might be a challenge, but they can become your new good habits.
 We love to make things simpler, do the same with the code.
-And remember that humans also read our code, not only computers!
+Humans also read our code, not only computers!

 Speaking of which, you can always ask a more experienced developer to review your code – it’s good to have an expert take a look at your work.
 A professional code review is much more than just a bug check.